WEC-Sim/WEC-Sim/source/features.rst

 	    :width: 450pt
 	    :align: center

-	* WEC-Sim input file
+	The WEC-Sim input file used to run the non-linear hydro WEC-Sim simulation:

 	.. _nonLinaerwecSimInputFile:

 	.. literalinclude:: nonLinaerwecSimInputFile.m
 	   :language: matlab

-	* Simulation and Post-processing: Simulation and post-processing are the same process as described in Tutorial Section.
+	Simulation and post-processing is the same process as described in `Tutorial Section <http://wec-sim.github.io/WEC-Sim/tutorials.html>_`.

 Non-Hydrodynamic Bodies